MrYsLab/python_banyan/docs/example10.md

 b = Bsub()

 ```
-And finally start the MQTT publisher pub.py
+And finally, start the MQTT publisher pub.py

 ```
 python3 pub.py
 ```

-Looking at console for bsub.py we that the message was received from the MQTT
+Looking at the console for bsub.py, we that the message was received from the MQTT
 network and received by the Banyan network.

 ```